spoortimorabad/Smart-Waste-Management-system/README.md

 # Waste-Management-System

 A waste management system refers to the comprehensive processes and activities involved in managing waste from its inception to its final disposal.
 This system encompasses the collection, transportation, treatment, and disposal of waste materials.
 It also includes monitoring and regulation of the waste management processes to ensure minimal environmental impact and compliance with regulations.
+Our porject consists of ER Diagram and Schema diagram.

 ### Features
 * Tracking Waste Generation:Waste tracking,Amount generated,Household data,Municipal data